 I graduated from Wuerzburg University Medical School (Germany) in 2010.
-My MD research and thesis was evaluating the effect of reactive oxygen species on circulating angiogenic cells and endothelial function in patients with coronary artery disease, which proved that certain drugs that are believed to improve blood flow to the heart are creating oxidative stress which worsens endothelial dysfunction and impairs the reactivity of blood cells.
+My MD research and thesis was evaluating the effect of reactive oxygen species on circulating angiogenic cells and endothelial function in patients with coronary artery disease, which proved that certain drugs that are believed to improve blood flow to the heart are creating oxidative stress which worsens endothelial dysfunction and impairs the function of angiogenic cells.

-I underwent training in Pediatrics in the residency program at the Children's Hospital of the Ludwig Maximilians University in Munich and started specialization in Pediatric Hematology, Oncology and Stem Cell Transplantation.
+I underwent training in Pediatrics in the residency program at the Children's Hospital of the Ludwig Maximilian University (LMU) in Munich and started specialization in Pediatric Hematology, Oncology and Stem Cell Transplantation.
 Since 2015 I am board certified in Pediatrics.

 Honors & Awards

 Poster Prize, Stanford Institute for Stem Cell Biology and Regenerative Medicine (2017)